Fashion Business: Advanced Diploma

 Students will need to provide the following equipment:

 - Basic stationary

 - Student's will reqiure a laptop/notebook computer with the Adobe Creative Suite and Microsoft Office installed- see below for details.

 LAPTOP / NOTEBOOK REQUIREMENT:

-Students accepted into the program will be required to have a laptop computer with a wireless network connection.
+Students will be required to have a laptop computer with a wireless network connection.
 The following specifications are required:

 - Wireless 802.11n